Fondue has been around us for a very long time.

 How To Clean Fondue Pots Properly?

-- Before you start cleaning/storing the container, make sure it has cooled down completely.
+- Before cleaning/storing the container, ensure it has cooled down completely.

-- To ensure all the parts of fondue sets are cleaned properly, wash them in hot, soapy water.
+- To ensure all the parts of fondue sets are adequately cleaned, wash them in soapy hot water.

-- As ceramic material is dishwasher-friendly, you can put your ceramic pots inside the dishwasher.
+- As ceramic material is dishwasher safe, you can put your ceramic pots inside the dishwasher.

-- The burner needs to be cleaned on a regular basis.
+- The burner needs to be cleaned regularly.
 To clean that, you can use a damp cloth to wipe off the outer surface.
 If any stain occurs, use a stainless-steel cleaner and soft sponge to clean that up properly.

 Tips For Making The Best Use Of Fondue Pots